EXPRESSIONS OF QUAKERISM

-Math in Focus has a strong emphasis on model drawing, a visual approach to solving word problems that helps students organize information and solve problems in a step-by-step manner.
+Our math curriculum has a strong emphasis on model drawing, a visual approach to solving word problems that helps students organize information and solve problems in a step-by-step manner.
 The bar modeling approach to problem solving offers a clear logic in solving word problems, a competency that can be difficult for children to master.
-Finally, math concepts are taught to mastery in Math in Focus.
+Finally, math concepts are taught to mastery.
 While many U.S. math curricula have traditionally covered many subjects, this curriculum teaches fewer concepts in far greater depth.
 Teaching to mastery also creates an environment where students are able to develop a sense of ownership and perseverance when approaching their learning.

 The lower school math program is grounded in the standards and principles of the Common Core Standards and the National Council of Teachers of Mathematics (NCTM), draws from national and international research, and applies the proven best practices of mathematics teachings, with a purposeful connection of mathematical studies to “real-world” situations and to other disciplines.
 Our goal is to help students achieve 21st century math literacy, with the full range of qualities necessary for them to succeed as mathematical thinkers.

-Math is experienced and applied beyond “math class,” often in computer science and in STEM and science activities.
-Teachers in these disciplines work with homebase teachers to use the same language of the program.
+Math is experienced and applied beyond “math class,” often in computer science and in science activities.
+Teachers in these disciplines work with homebase teachers to use common language and approaches.